 In addition to the experienced teaching staff the Department has a wide and varied range of resources for this course.
-These include specific course text books, revision guides, fitness testing equipment and a collection of past exam papers.
+These include specific course text books, revision guides, an extensive video library covering aspects of the specification, fitness testing equipment and a collection of past exam papers.
 In addition to all this we provide the time and opportunity to develop skills in practical sports and to be assessed continually in order that your best performances count in your final marks.